burhanrashid52/YoutubeUX/README.md

 # Youtube UI/UX Animation
-This is a sample app demonstrating Youtube UX/UI animation using ConstraintLayout.It implements the Keyframe Animation feature in ConstrainLayout.This sample apps is build on Android Architecture Components
+This is a sample app demonstrating Youtube UX/UI animation using ConstraintLayout.It implements the Keyframe Animation feature in ConstrainLayout.This sample app is built on Android Architecture Components

 Proudly :muscle: made in [**Kotlin**](https://kotlinlang.org/)